Mark-MDO47/UniRemote/photos.md

 <img src="https://github.com/Mark-MDO47/UniRemote/blob/master/resources/images/UniRemote_overview.jpg" width="800" alt="Image of UniRemote breadboard overview">

-Image of UniRemote breadboard - <br>
+Image of UniRemote breadboard - bottom.
+- The blue module towards the left is the RFID sensor.
+- The black blob on the right is the on/off switch.
 <img src="https://github.com/Mark-MDO47/UniRemote/blob/master/resources/images/UniRemote_bottom.jpg" width="500" alt="Image of UniRemote breadboard bottom">

-Image of UniRemote breadboard - <br>
+Image of UniRemote breadboard - top
+- The silvery things on the left are the "drone style" Lipo batteries.
+- The blue module towards the right is the RFID sensor.
 <img src="https://github.com/Mark-MDO47/UniRemote/blob/master/resources/images/UniRemote_top.jpg" width="500" alt="Image of UniRemote breadboard top">